ParagRaut/ComicsApiGo/README.md

 # comicsApiGo
 It's example implementation of garfield comic api in Go

-It uses PuerkitoBio/goquery for web scraping and Gin-Gonic to server http request
+It uses PuerkitoBio/goquery for web scraping and Gin-Gonic to serve http request